arnaud-coding/web-dev-basics/docs/languages/HTML.md

 ## Reminders

-* [HTML element](https://www.w3schools.com/html/html_elements.asp) An HTML element is defined by a start tag, some content, and an end tag:
+* [HTML element](https://www.w3schools.com/html/html_elements.asp) An HTML element is defined by a start tag, some content, and an end tag.

-<tagname> Content goes here... </tagname>